pingcap/docs-cn/v3.0/key-features.md

 We believe that being able to replicate in both directions lowers the risk when either evaluating or migrating to TiDB from MySQL.

-## Distributed Transactions with Strong Consistency
+## Distributed transactions with strong consistency

 TiDB internally shards table into small range-based chunks that we refer to as "Regions".
 Each Region defaults to approximately 100MiB in size, and TiDB uses a Two-phase commit internally to ensure that Regions are maintained in a transactionally consistent way.